spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/create-notifications.md

 <img src="/elastigroup/_media/create-notifications_2.png" />

-Existing notifications can’t be modified.
+Existing notifications can't be modified.
 To make changes create a new notification and remove the old one.

 ## Step 2: Configure Notification